Expand the section navigation mobile menu

 Grades K-2

 Emerging authors will tour the mansion and gardens with professional instructors and docents from 9 a.m. until 1 p.m., and workshop with fellow writers in their age group.
+They will continue on to Oakland University until 4:00pm to write additional genres and utilize the Splash pad, if they are interested.
 Students will be guided using shared reading, read-alouds, shared writing, narrative writing, poetry and literacy stations.
 Presentations of one polished work will be conducted at the close of the last day of that week's camp.

 Grades 3-5